gds-operations/vcloud-edge_gateway/README.md

 #### load_balancer_service

 The load balancer service comprises two sets of configurations: 'pools' and 'virtual_servers'.
-These are coupled together to form a load balanced service:
+These are coupled together to form load balanced services:

 * A virtual_server provides the front-end of a load balancer - the port and IP that clients connect to.